Try an gas outdoor heater

-Look for easy start or push button ignition.
-And think about the aesthetics.
+Look for easy start or push button ignition and think about the aesthetics when choosing your outdoor gas heater.
 Will it match your décor?
 Is it the right height for the area?
 There are important clearance distances for these products, so be sure to follow these.

 Another factor to consider is the weather.
-If you live in a region where winters are bitterly cold, you might need more than one heater to provide enough warmth.
+If you live in a region where winters are bitterly cold, you might need more than one heater to provide enough warmth in your outdoor entertaining area.

 Size, portability and safety count

 Select the right size heater for the job.
-For example, the Fiammetta multi-reflector has the capability of warming an area up to 17 square metres, so it's ideal for an outdoor entertaining space.
+For example, the Fiammetta outdoor gas patio heater has the capability of warming an area up to 17 square metres, so it's ideal for an outdoor entertaining space.
 If you’re dining under the stars, you can’t go past a tabletop gas heater, which will throw heat for up to 6 square metres.

-These heaters operate on bottled gas.
+These heaters operate on bottled gas and are very energy efficient.
 A gas bottle should last for at least 8-9 hours of use on a high setting.
+Check out our article on how to tell if your gas bottle is empty if you're looking for more information.

 Most gas heaters are designed for easy portability.
 Wheels make the larger freestanding models mobile for simple positioning.